 All changes to your income must be reported, in writing, within 10 days of the change.
+Submission of this form is required when reporting.
 Once a notice for a change of income has been submitted it could take up to 30 – 45 days for a notice to go out to the tenant and landlord.
 This is due mostly to the time it takes to receive third party verification of the change.
 The more information you provide the faster we can process the change.
 Please note that the change will go into effect the month following the date of the notice of change.
 For example, if you submitted the change April 15th, the change would be effective for the month of May.
 For more specific detail regarding your file, please contact your specialist.

 I want to move, how do I request “moving papers”?

 If you are in a lease that is expiring soon you must give either a 30 or 60 day written notice (refer to you lease) to vacate your unit to the Landlord.
 If your lease has expired and you are now on a month to month lease, at least a 30 day written notice to vacate to your Landlord.
 If you are in a lease and wish to break it, you must first obtain a written release from the Landlord allowing you to break the lease and the vacate date.
 Then you must put your request for moving papers in writing to your Certification Specialist along with a copy of the Notice to Vacate letter to your Landlord (or release letter from Landlord), providing us with your telephone number and your current income.
 Your Certification Specialist will then contact you to review income and schedule an appointment to discuss your move and issue you your voucher and Moving Packet.

 If my rent is more than the DHA approved amount, can I pay the difference?